-I am a freelance human rights consultant based in The Netherlands and I work with the public and private sector on development issues related to business and human rights.
-I mostly work as interim project manager and researcher.
-Over the years I have specialised in the right to living wage and decent work in global supply chains.
+I am a human rights advisor based in The Netherlands and I work with the financial sector on improving labour conditions in global supply chains.
+Over the years I have specialised in the right to living wage in the garment sector.

 I am also a student of Astanga yoga, the eightfold path that – in my humble view - leads to a sensitivity for life, unfolding its preciousness rooted in firmness.
 I resonate with this practice because it provides both a clear structure and the freedom for creative play.
 They go hand in hand, as do entrepreneurial success and societal wellbeing.